mifi/lossless-cut/README.md

 https://github.com/mifi/lossless-cut/blob/41d6991c11b0a82b08344fd22a1ea094af217417/README.md#keyboard-shortcuts

 ### Known issues
+- Output videos will have an empty portion in the beginning, see discussion in [#13](https://github.com/mifi/lossless-cut/pull/13)
 - If you get an error when cutting any kind of file under Windows, please check your anti-virus.
-It might be blocking execution of ffmpeg, see https://github.com/mifi/lossless-cut/issues/18
+It might be blocking execution of ffmpeg, see [#18](https://github.com/mifi/lossless-cut/issues/18)

 ## Development building / running